stepweaver/myers-vanilla/README.md

-# Spark Orthodontics Website - Demo
+# Lambda Orthodontics Website - Demo

-A modern, responsive demo website for Spark Orthodontics built with vanilla JavaScript and Express.js.
+A modern, responsive demo website for Lambda Orthodontics built with vanilla JavaScript and Express.js.

 ## Features